 I also recommend visiting Cape May Point State Park for hiking, nature walks, swimming, and other outdoor activities.
 Here you’ll also find the Cape May Lighthouse, a 157-foot-tall tower first lit in 1859.

 Of course, you can’t visit Cape May without visiting the beaches!
 Enjoy the sandy shores, where you might stumble across Cape May “diamonds” (clear quartz pebbles).
-There, you can take a dolphin-watching tour, such as this 2-hour sunset cruise.
+There, you can take a dolphin-watching tour, such as this 2-hour sunset cruise, although here you can check out the article we have written with the best whale and dolphin watching tours in Cape May.

 While there are plenty of things to do in this New Jersey town, you could also take the Cape May-Lewes Ferry into Delaware for a fun day trip.